 *Please note that while these restaurants are gluten-free friendly, they are not necessarily celiac friendly.
 We recommend calling ahead or checking their websites to see if they also provide celiac-free options.

 Black Coffee & Waffle Bar - Fresh ingredients and local roasters contribute to the success of this eatery where specialty dishes like Muddsucker and One Bad Pig are the order of the day.

-Buttered Tin - Legend of the gluten-free brownie bar travels far and wide, but with a sidewalk patio option for dining it's easy to spread the word to passersby.
+Buttered Tin - Legend of the gluten-free brownie bar travels far and wide and with a sidewalk patio option for dining, it's easy to spread the word to passersby.

 French Hen Cafe - Minnesota has yielded some of the world's most famous musicians in the world of folk, funk, and punk.
 One taste of the Creole menu here, however, and you'll have nothing but Zydeco music on the brain.

 French Meadow Bakery & Cafe - Praised as having some of the best bread in the country, the baked goods here are made on-site from local organic ingredients, a policy that extends to the meat, eggs and dairy products on the menu.

 Groundswell - The owners of this coffee shop place as much importance on being a part of the community as they do giving their guests a reason to return.

 Keys Cafe - A family-owned favorite across the state, Keys has multiple locations and offers delicious food made from scratch, available for both casual dining and private catering.

 Nina’s Coffee Cafe - Parents can savor a relaxing cup of coffee, either inside or outside this laid-back brick cafe, while the kid-friendly atmosphere and menu ensure the whole family will enjoy themselves here.